jpauty/playground-functional-python/markdowns/aidKit.md

 # My code takes an iterator and generates a single value

 Just a moment.
-Yes, we'll probably heal you with the [first programming pattern](/markdowns/higherOrder.md#secondPattern).
+Yes, we'll probably heal you with the [second programming pattern](/markdowns/higherOrder.md#secondPattern).

 ## I would like assess a property on the collection